 Anxiety is highly treatable — often with a combination of approaches.

-• Sleep hygiene: good rest can break the cycle of anxiety and insomnia.
+- Sleep hygiene: good rest can break the cycle of anxiety and insomnia.
+Explore Ben's guidance on anxiety and sleep for practical tips tailored to shift workers and those with irregular hours.
 Find out more at The Sleep Foundation.

 How to manage anxiety day to day